cosminsandu/software-design-principles/OCP/Open Closed Principle.md

   1. They are **open for extension** - This means that the behavior of the module can be extended.
   2. They are **closed for modification** - Extending the behavior of a module does not result in changes to the source

 You should be able to extend a classes behavior, without modifying it.
+OR
+You should be able to change what a class does, without changing its code.

 Real example: an open source library (in /vendor folder).